 Hotel management systems are supporting tools for a sector that demands speed and assertiveness in scenarios that are frequently changing.
 With these technologies, hoteliers gain time, better organization and are able to professionalize the management of the lodgings.

-Nevertheless, many hotel professionals associate the word “automation” to something bad.
+Nevertheless, many hotel professionals associate the word “automation” with something bad.
 But the automation of processes is exactly what makes hotel systems a productive tool.
 These systems share the same starting point as other technologies: automation of the operation.